publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s104.md

 >         “(1)  __In general__  __.—__

->         Not later than 30 days after the date of distribution of obligation authority under subsection (c) for each of fiscal years 2013 through 2014 and for the period beginning on October 1, 2014, and ending on July 31, 2015, the Secretary \[of Transportation\] shall distribute to the States any funds (excluding funds authorized for the program under [section 202 of title 23][/us/usc/t23/s202], United States Code) that—
+>         Not later than 30 days after the date of distribution of obligation authority under subsection (c) for each of fiscal years 2013 through 2015 and for the period beginning on October 1, 2015, and ending on October 29, 2015, the Secretary \[of Transportation\] shall distribute to the States any funds (excluding funds authorized for the program under [section 202 of title 23][/us/usc/t23/s202], United States Code) that—

 >             “(A) are authorized to be appropriated for the fiscal year or period for Federal-aid highway programs; and